-One mix of strategies is a version of the "tit for tat" (TFT) enforcement strategy translated to the regulatory sphere by Scholz.
-TFT is a simple strategy discussed extensively in literature regarding game theory and involves rewarding cooperation and punishing non-cooperation.
+One mix of strategies is a version of the "tit for tat" (TFT) enforcement strategy translated to the regulatory sphere by Scholz15.
+TFT is a simple strategy discussed extensively in literature regarding game theory16 and involves rewarding cooperation and punishing non-cooperation.
 Scholz's TFT approach to regulation involves a level of cooperation between the regulator and the regulated entity.
 The regulator does not apply a deterrent response as long as there is cooperation by the regulated.
 Once cooperation fails, the regulator shifts to a deterrent response using coercion to achieve compliance.
-Scholz's approach which requires the regulator to try cooperation first is not premised on a simple commitment to cooperate by both sides, but is based in the belief that it is in the interests of both sides to cooperate where the motivation of the regulated is to minimise regulatory costs and the motivation of the regulator is to maximise compliance outcomes.
+Scholz's approach which requires the regulator to try cooperation first is not premised on a simple commitment to cooperate by both sides, but is based in the belief that it is in the interests of both sides to cooperate where the motivation of the regulated is to minimise regulatory costs and the motivation of the regulator is to maximise compliance outcomes17.

 Scholz's TFT enforcement strategy triggers a change in the actions of the regulator when the regulated person or organisation changes its conduct in relation to compliance.
 The trigger is the lack of cooperation with the regulator by the regulated entity.
 The invoking of the deterrence approach is in response to uncooperativeness by the regulated.
-Scholz's theory of changing regulatory approaches reflects a common theme in regulatory theory which asserts that the best way to regulate behaviour is by being responsive to the conduct of those who display that behaviour.
+Scholz's theory of changing regulatory approaches reflects a common theme in regulatory theory which asserts that the best way to regulate ibid.

+Scholz J (1984) "Voluntary compliance and regulatory policy" 6 Law and Policy 385-404 behaviour is by being responsive to the conduct of those who display that behaviour.
 This is commonly referred to as "responsive regulation".